-Talisman Designs, LLC ("Talisman Designs" or "Plaintiff") hereby sues Defendants, the Individuals, Partnerships, and Unincorporated Associations identified in the Caption and which are set forth in Schedule "A" hereto (collectively "Defendants").
-Defendants have offered for sale, sold, and distributed knock-off and infringing versions of Plaintiff's BACON BIN® grease holder which closely mimic the appearance of Plaintiff's genuine product within this district and throughout the United States by operating e-commerce stores established at least via the Amazon.com, eBay.com, Wish.com, and AliExpress.com Internet marketplaces using their respective Store Names and Seller Names set forth on Schedule "A" hereto (collectively, the "Seller IDs")("Infringing Product(s)).
-As set forth below, Defendants are promoting, selling, offering for sale and distributing their Infringing Products, thus unfairly competing by using Plaintiffs' photographs, videos, artwork, creative text, product instructions, trade dress, and registered BACON BIN® trademark while marketing their knock-off products in a willful attempt to pass off their knock-off products as genuine versions of Plaintiff's Product.
-In support of its claims, Plaintiff alleges as follows:
+Broadway Pine Brands LLC ("Broadway" or "Plaintiff") hereby sues Defendants, the Individuals, Partnerships, and Unincorporated Associations identified in the Caption and which are set forth in Schedule "A" hereto (collectively "Defendants").
+Defendants have offered for sale, sold, and distributed knock-off versions of Plaintiff's Butterfly Craze Daisy Pillow ("Plaintiff's Product") within this district and throughout the United States by operating e-commerce stores established on at least one of the Amazon.com, eBay.com, AliExpress.com, Wish.com, and Internet marketplaces using their respective Store Names and Seller Names set forth on Schedule "A" hereto (collectively, the "Seller IDs") ("Knock-off Product(s)").
+As set forth below, Defendants are either (i) using without authorization Plaintiff's distinct photograph(s) ("Plaintiff's Works"), while promoting, selling, offering for sale and distributing knock-offs of Plaintiff's Product thus unfairly competing, in a willful attempt to pass off their knock-off products as genuine versions of Plaintiff's Products, and/or (ii) using Plaintiff's federally registered service mark Butterfly Craze[®] ("Plaintiff's Mark"), while offering to sell and selling knock-offs of Plaintiff's Product, thus counterfeiting.1 In support of its claims, Plaintiff alleges as follows: